Ashflames11/Smart-Lender-ML-Project/README.md

 ## 📄 License

 This project is for educational purposes only and protected under MIT License.
 © All rights reserved by the contributors.
+Logos, trademarks, or external datasets referenced belong to their respective owners.
+🛠 This project was developed under the Machine Learning course by SmartBridge.

 ## 👥 Project Contributors